dheereshagrwal/colored-icons/README.md

 ```

 ## Inverting the color
-If the light logo isn't provided by the brand but you'd like to use it anyway, just add ci-invert.
+If you want to invert the color for some reason, just add `ci-invert`.

 ```
 <i class="ci ci-highonswift ci-2x ci-invert"></i>